elzeXD/elzeXD.github.io/src/releases/en/moona-theme-m11/index.md

 ---

 title: "[MIUI 11 Theme] Moona Hoshinova from Hololive-ID"
-desc: "Halo, kali ini saya bakal share tema yang lagi anget, Moona Hoshinova, Virtual YouTuber dari Hololive-ID.
-Tembus: System, WhatsApp, IG, YouTube, Keyboard Xperia
-"
+desc: "Hello, today I'll share my theme for MIUI 11.
+This time from an Indonesian VTuber from Hololive, Moona Hoshinova.
+Well, again, this is was on trending, so I decided to make a theme of it.
+Support: System, WhatsApp, IG, YouTube, Keyboard Xperia"
 date: "2020-04-14"
 cover: "./cover.jpg"
-lang: "id"
+lang: "en"
 tags:
   -  moona hoshinova
   -  hololive id